Yamato-Security/EnableWindowsLogSettings/README.md

 ## Option 4: Group Policy

 It is straightforward to increase the maximum file size for the classic event logs such as `Security`, `System`, and `Application`, however, unfortunately you need to install Administrative Templates and/or directly modify the registry in order to change the maximum file size for the other logs.
-It may just be easier to increase the file size with a `.bat` script on startup.
+It may just be easier to increase the file size with a batch or PowerShell script on startup.

 # Configuration script